geomagpy/magpy/README.md

         stream = read('filename_or_url')
         mp.plot(stream)

 Below you will find a quick guide to usage of the basic MagPy package.
-For instructions on *xmagpy* please refer to the document "An introduction to XMagPy" in the docs.
+For instructions on *xmagpy* please refer to the document "[An introduction to XMagPy]" in the docs.
 You can also subscribe to our information channel at [Telegram] for further information on updates and current issues.

 ## 1. INSTALLATION